Beslan school siege

-The Beslan school siege (also referred to as the Beslan school hostage crisis or the Beslan massacre) was a terrorist attack that started on 1 September 2004, lasted three days, involved the imprisonment of more than 1,100 people as hostages (including 777 children) and ended with the deaths of 333 people, 186 of them children, as well as 31 of the attackers.
-It is considered to be the deadliest school shooting in history.
+The Beslan school siege, also referred to as the Beslan school hostage crisis or the Beslan massacre, was a terrorist attack that occurred from 1 September 2004 to 3 September 2004.
+It lasted three days, and involved the imprisonment of more than 1,100 people as hostages, including 777 children, ending with the deaths of 334 people, 186 of them children, as well as 31 of the attackers.
+It is considered the deadliest school shooting in history.

-The crisis began when a group of armed terrorists occupied School Number One (SNO) in the town of Beslan, North Ossetia (an autonomous republic in the North Caucasus region of Russia) on 1 September 2004.
-The hostage-takers were members of the Riyad-us Saliheen, sent by the Chechen warlord Shamil Basayev, who demanded Russian withdrawal from and recognition of the independence of Chechnya.
+The crisis began when a group of armed terrorists occupied School Number One (SNO) in the town of Beslan, North Ossetia (an autonomous republic in the North Caucasus region of Russia), on 1 September 2004.
+The hostage-takers were members of the Riyad-us Saliheen, sent by the Chechen warlord Shamil Basayev, who demanded Russia withdraw from and recognize the independence of Chechnya.
 On the third day of the standoff, Russian security forces stormed the building.

 The event had security and political repercussions in Russia, leading to a series of federal government reforms consolidating power in the Kremlin and strengthening the powers of the President of Russia.
 Criticisms of the Russian government's management of the crisis have persisted, including allegations of disinformation and censorship in news media as well as questions about journalistic freedom, negotiations with the terrorists, allocation of responsibility for the eventual outcome and the use of excessive force.

 Background

-School No. 1 was one of seven schools in Beslan, a town of about 35,000 people in the republic of North Ossetia–Alania in Russia's Caucasus.
+School No. 1 was one of seven schools in Beslan, a town of about 35,000 people in the Republic of North Ossetia–Alania in Russia's Caucasus.
 The school, located next to the district police station, housed approximately 60 teachers and more than 800 students.
 Its gymnasium, where most of the hostages were held for 52 hours, was a recent addition, measuring 10 m wide and 25 m long.
-There were reports that men disguised as repairmen had secreted weapons and explosives into the school during July 2004, something that the authorities later denied.
-However, several witnesses have since testified they were forced to help their captors remove the weapons from caches hidden in the school.
+There were reports that men disguised as repairmen had smuggled weapons and explosives into the school during July 2004, a fact that the authorities later denied; however, several witnesses have since testified they were forced to help their captors remove the weapons from caches hidden in the school.
 There were also claims that a "sniper's nest" on the sports-hall roof had been set up in advance.